Job Location: St Augustine Campus - St Augustine, FL

 - Collaborate with the Special Events staff for space reservations, event design, and scheduling.

-- Coordinate with Advisory Board Chairs, Deans, Faculty, and Development staff to ensure the productivity and effectiveness of all Flagler College advisory boards.
+- Coordinate with Advisory Board Chairs, Deans, Faculty, and Development staff to ensure the productivity and effectiveness of all Flagler College boards.

 - Assist in the creation and coordination of any new departmental advisory boards at Flagler College.